Eguana Technologies (CVE:EGT) Trading Down 25% – What’s Next?

-Shares of Eguana Technologies Inc. (CVE:EGT – Get Free Report) were down 25% on Tuesday .
+Eguana Technologies Inc. (CVE:EGT – Get Free Report)’s share price traded down 25% during mid-day trading on Thursday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 102,388 shares traded hands during trading, an increase of 87% from the average daily volume of 54,664 shares.
+194,856 shares changed hands during trading, an increase of 96% from the average session volume of 99,318 shares.
 The stock had previously closed at C$0.02.

 About Eguana Technologies